-By Nathan Teahon, Vice President
+By Nathan Teahon, Strategic Account Manager

-Recently I was asked what the is key to creating a strong B2B Telemarketing Script.
-It’s a good question, and after having helped create and implement thousands of successful scripts over the years, I don’t have that 30 second elevator pitch answer to that question.
+Recently I was asked what the key was to create a robust B2B Telemarketing Script.
+It’s a good question, and after having helped develop and implement thousands of successful scripts over the years, I don’t have that 30-second elevator pitch answer to that question.
 Instead, I have multiple questions.

 Many books have been written on creating calling scripts for telemarketing services.
-Many of those books address some of the multiple scenarios that I listed above, but these scenarios only begin to scratch the surface.
+Many books address multiple scenarios listed above, but these scenarios only begin to scratch the surface.
 I am not going to do that.

-1. 30 seconds to buy a minute
+1. Thirty seconds to buy a minute

 I don’t know you, don’t ask me how I am.
 At best, my eyes will roll right out of my skull.
 You don’t care how I am.
 I don’t care how you are.
 We don’t know each other.
 It’s disingenuous.
 And as a result, you have wasted 20 seconds of your 30 seconds to capture my attention in a meaningful way.
-At worst you have captured my attention, but in a negative way and you have no time to turn this into a call that is productive for anyone.
+At worst, you have caught my attention, but negatively and you have no time to turn this into a productive call for anyone.

 2. Don’t Monologue

-You have a product to sell and you have to explain the concept, capture the imagination, give five reasons why this person needs the product, and don’t forget that special promotional offer.
-Before you know it, your script is seeping onto a second page in block-like format in 11-point font.
+You have a product to sell, and you have to explain the concept, capture the imagination, give five reasons why this person needs the product, and don’t forget that special promotional offer.
+Before you know it, your script is seeping onto a second page in a block-like format in 11-point font.

-It’s important to note that engagement and consultative based questions in your script doesn’t mean you have to sacrifice structure.
-It’s not a binary situation, you can build a script that allows your agents to create engagement without sacrificing structure.
+It’s important to note that engagement and consultative based questions in your script don’t mean you have to sacrifice structure.
+It’s not a binary situation; you can build a script that allows your agents to create engagement without sacrificing structure.
 Create a compelling introduction that leads into an engaging question.
 Let the customer’s response dictate where the script should go next, but plan for the likely positive or negative response accordingly.

 3. Understand the Players